Best Professional Oil Paints

 What to Consider When Selecting Oil Paint

 The price gap between acrylic and oil paint is one of the most important.
 Oil paints are more expensive than acrylic paints because they use pure pigments.
 In reality, you’ll soon find that the price of a tube varies based on which pigment is inside and how much of it there is.
-Where it comes to artist quality paints, producers often use a number or letter scale to mark their colours, with a higher number or letter indicating a higher price due to the type of pigment used.
+When it comes to artist-quality paints, producers often use a number or letter scale to mark their colours, with a higher number or letter indicating a higher price due to the type of pigment used.

-If you want to save money, student grade oil paints are a good option, but they come at a cost.
+If you want to save money, student-grade oil paints are a good option, but they come at a cost.
 Fillers and stabilisers are mixed in with the dye and oil to save money.
 Although this lowers the cost of student colours, it can also affect the colour, which can also seem muddy when combined.
-Student grade oil paints, on the whole, use synthetic hues rather than natural pigment, which may contribute to colour differences.
+Student-grade oil paints, on the whole, use synthetic hues rather than natural pigment, which may contribute to colour differences.

 Artist-grade oil paints are manufactured from only pigment and linseed—or poppy—oil, and are designed to be as vivid and long-lasting as possible.
 Although professional quality paints can be more expensive, starting with smaller tubes or a limited colour palette would allow you to play with them without going overboard.
 You’ll need less paint to get the bright colours you like because the pigment load is lighter.

-Each brand will have its own distinct texture, and it will be up to the artist to choose what fits best for them.
+Each brand will have its distinct texture, and it will be up to the artist to choose what fits best for them.
 Some oil paints are buttery and simple to apply on a palette, while others have a faint grain.
 Depending on what you’re looking for, each will yield fascinating outcomes.

 The drying time is often influenced by consistency.
 Keep in mind that it will take anywhere from three months to a year for all of the layers of an oil painting to dry entirely.
 In general, stiffer paints dry faster than runnier paints.
 Often, bear in mind that certain colours can take longer to dry than others.
 Whites, for example, take longer to dry since they contain poppy oils.
 This oil is used as a substitute for linseed oil, which can turn yellow with time.